 Clearly, the distance between the wedding ceremony location and the venue are key to all this.
 Getting married in the same place (a real benefit of a hotel) means zero travel time and an extra hour in most cases.
 This can be used for photos or entertainment or mingling.

-FREE: Wedding planning schedule download - Customisable excel sheet to plan your wedding.
+FREE: Wedding Day Schedule May 2020 - Customisable excel sheet to plan your wedding.

 How long is your reception going to be?